 Rochford District Council is keen to keep local people informed about how it spends their money.
 In this section we explain how we raise income and where we spend money.
-In 2011/12 the Council will have to deliver savings and additional income totalling £1.4 million.
+In 2012/13 the Council will have to deliver savings and additional income totalling £900,000.
+The majority of this has already been identified and only £200,000 is left to be identified in the year.